The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Introduction

 \paragraph*{Paper Outline.} The rest of the paper is structured as follows.
-In Section~\ref{section:main_ideas_dgcm_test}, we discuss the main ideas and implementation of our proposed test.
-In Section~\ref{section:CI_test_theory_nsts}, we introduce the theoretical framework and state the theoretical guarantee for our test.
-In Section~\ref{section:simulations}, we demonstrate the satisfactory performance of our test by conducting synthetic experiments.
-In Section~\ref{section:data_analysis}, we illustrate the practicality of our test by applying it to real-world time series data.
-In Section~\ref{section:conclusion}, we summarize our findings and discuss future work.
-The proofs and technical lemmata are gathered in the supplement.
+In Section~\ref{section:main_ideas_dgcm_test}, we discuss the main ideas.
+In Section~\ref{section:CI_test_theory_nsts}, we state a guarantee for our test based on any regression method for nonstationary time series.
+In Section~\ref{section:simulations}, we report simulation results.
+In Section~\ref{section:data_analysis}, we illustrate the practicality of our test by applying it to real data.
+Section~\ref{section:conclusion} concludes.

+The supplement is organized as follows.
+In Section A, we provide a guarantee for an instantiation of our test based on a sieve estimator in the setting of locally stationary time series.
+The proofs and technical lemmata are gathered in Section B. Section C presents the distribution-uniform theory.
+Section D contains additional discussions.